Jphsx/WWProceedings/editlog.md

 	>>added a description for gen level hadronic mass determination
 	>> slightly reformulated caption

 - show plots of all final selection variables for S and B (p 16)

 - Sec 4.5, stat err on xsection: At least put this in perspective with uncertainties from lumi and pol measurement, citing the appropriate references

+	>> added comment about subleading errors due to delta L/L, polarisation contribution, and reference to ILC500 paper

 - discussion and conclusion: cite studies from Robert, Ivan, Takahiro (JES), mention TaJet as alternative tau finder

+	>> added comment about tau clustering alternatives with TaJet and reference

 - in general: please use ILD style for all plots (not only logo in corner, but all the rest of the style as well)